-Candidates currently on the waitlist will be indentured first.
-Once that waitlist is exhausted, the new IRCP process will be utilized.
 Candidates will be ranked in seniority order for the specific window year in which certification was completed.
 (The annual window will open January 1st and close at the end of business on December 31st.
 Submission of the required documents must be completed by January 31st of the following year.)
-So the order for surveying for apprentice opportunities will start with the existing established list, then to the 2016 list and then to the 2017 list, etc.
+So the order for surveying for apprentice opportunities will start with the earliest established annual list, then proceed to the next earliest annual list, and so on.

-Hard Work and Long Hours Create a World of New Opportunities.
+Hard Work and Long Hours Create a World of New Opportunities